Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

 \subsection{BICs in 2D PhC slabs}

-For 1D PhC slabs, we employ a perturbation theory based on the $S$-matrix to investigate the optical modes, yielding both the complex band structure and the far-field polarization.
+For 1D PhC slabs, we employ a perturbation theory based on the $S$-matrix to investigate the optical modes, yielding both the complex band structure and far-field polarisation.
 This framework enables the identification of various types of BICs, as well as band singularities such as EPs.
-A two-band model suffices to describe accidental BICs, whereas a three-band model is required to accurately predict Friedrich–Wintgen and symmetry-protected BICs.
-Notably, interactions between bands with closely spaced energy levels are crucial.
+A two-band model is sufficient to describe accidental BICs, whereas a three-band model is required to accurately predict Friedrich--Wintgen and symmetry-protected BICs.
+Notably, the interactions between bands with closely spaced energy levels are crucial.
 Thus, the minimal dimension of the Hilbert space can be determined, which does not exceed the number of propagating Bloch waves involved, as shown in equation~(\ref{eq:S-min-rank}).

 Although the above results focus on 1D PhC slabs, our approach is universal and readily extends to 2D periodic systems.
-In a 2D PhC slab, discrete translational symmetry exists in the $x$–$y$ plane.
-As discussed in reference~\cite{joan08}, guided-mode resonances can also be classified as either TE-like or TM-like modes with respect to the $x$–$y$ mirror plane.
+In a 2D PhC slab, discrete translational symmetry exists in the $x$-$y$ plane.
+As discussed in the reference~\cite{joan08}, guided-mode resonances can also be classified as either TE-like or TM-like modes with respect to the $x$-$y$ mirror plane.
 Analogous to the 1D case, for the magnetic field in this context, the \textbf{H} field is predominantly perpendicular to the mirror plane for TE-like modes, whereas it is predominantly parallel for TM-like modes.
-In contrast to 1D PhC slabs, where TE and TM modes remain orthogonal along high-symmetry lines, the 2D periodicity allows TE-like and TM-like modes to possess the same spatial symmetry and interact with each other, leading to richer physical behavior.
+In contrast to 1D PhC slabs, where the TE and TM modes remain orthogonal along high-symmetry lines, the 2D periodicity allows TE-like and TM-like modes to possess the same spatial symmetry and interact with each other, leading to a richer physical behaviour.